aquaproj/aquaproj.github.io/docs/tutorial-extras/policy-as-code.md

 ## Benefit

-### Protect your laptop and CI from threat
+### Protect your development environment and CI from threat

-We strongly recommend setting Policy to protect your laptop and CI from threat.
+We strongly recommend setting Policy to protect your development environment (your laptop and remote development environment) and CI from threat.
-In your laptop, you should create a Policy file and set `AQUA_POLICY_CONFIG` in `.bashrc` or `.zshrc` or something.
+In your development environment, you should create a Policy file and set `AQUA_POLICY_CONFIG` in `.bashrc` or `.zshrc` or something.
 `local` Registry and `github_content` Registry are useful, but they can also be abused.
 Almost users don't need them, so you can reduce the security risk by forbidding them.

 :::info